hebrotem/hebrotem/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently building computer vision model for visual tracking with specific application in Agriculture
+- 🎓 I’m a second-year PhD student at Purdue University in Agricultural and Biological Engineering (ABE).
+- 🔭 My research focuses on agricultural robotics, human-robot collaboration, and autonomous navigation in unstructured environments.
-- 🌱 I’m currently learning how to create multimodal data
+- 🌱 I’m exploring multimodal perception for real-time decision-making in robotic systems.
-- 👯 I’m looking to collaborate on RL in Agriculture
+- 👯 I’m looking to collaborate on reinforcement learning (RL) for robotic navigation and precision agriculture.
-- 🤔 I’m looking for help with RL for autonomous navigation
+- 🤔 I’m seeking insights into visual and LiDAR odometry for robust robot localization.
-- 💬 Ask me about ...
+- 💬 Ask me about robotics, AI for agriculture, and human-AI interaction.
 - 📫 How to reach me: ...
 - 😄 Pronouns: Te-mee-tor-pe
-- ⚡ Fun fact: I love exploration
+- ⚡ Fun fact: I love exploring how robots and humans can work together seamlessly.

 <!--
 <p align="left">